NUMde/compass-num-conformance-checker/docs/README.md

 With the default configuration, the conformance checker will only validate codes from a few standard code systems, as well as code systems completely defined in the FHIR specification or loaded implementation guides (i.e. by default GECCO and its dependencies).
 Codes from other systems are not checked.

-To allow validation against more code systems, one can either load further terminologies into the database from local files on start-up, or connect an external terminology server (see below for how to configure these options).
+To allow validation against more code systems, you can either load further terminologies into the database from local files on start-up, or connect an external terminology server (see below for how to configure these options).
 Loading terminologies directly into the conformance checker allows extending the set of terminologies used for validation without running further services.
-An external terminology server requires separate deployment and maintenance, but will, on the other hand, typically provide more flexible and powerful validation.
+An external terminology server requires separate deployment and maintenance, but typically provides more flexible and powerful validation.
 These methods can also be combined.

-When adding validation against further terminologies, by whatever method, be sure to respect the individual code system's license terms.
+When adding validation against further terminologies, by any method, be sure to respect the individual code system's license terms.

 ## Limitations to terminology validation using the local database